Cottage Cheese Pancakes – A Thin Pancake Recipe You Can Reliably Make

 Have some leftover cottage cheese in the refrigerator?
 So you’ve tried eating with by itself, with pepper, pineapple and/or tomatoes, now what do you do with the rest of the container of cottage cheese?

 It’s time to use it as an ingredient in a recipe instead.
-Here are nine recipes that use cottage cheese as an ingredient.
+Here are some recipes that use cottage cheese as an ingredient.

 - Cottage Cheese Pancakes (see below for recipe)